 View the full HCA Healthcare Impact Report online at HCAhealthcareImpact.com.
-4 | HCAhealthcare.com The Power of Pivoting As an innovative learning health system rooted in a people-centered mission, HCA Healthcare stood ready to quickly respond to the ever-evolving needs of our patients and colleagues, even in the most challenging of times.

-There's a very human element driving Vice President and Chief Technology Officer Paul Currie's mission to ensure that HCA Healthcare's information technology (IT) team functions as it should.
+The Power of Pivoting As an innovative learning health system rooted in a people-centered mission, HCA Healthcare stood ready to quickly respond to the ever-evolving needs of our patients and colleagues, even in the most challenging of times.
+IT and the Front Line There's a very human element driving Vice President and Chief Technology Officer Paul Currie's mission to ensure that HCA Healthcare's information technology (IT) team functions as it should.
 Paul says that when COVID-19 began to emerge in the U.S. early last year, it soon became very clear that connectivity was going to be more important than ever before.
 Many colleagues would have to work remotely.
 Patients who were hospitalized wouldn't be able to receive in-person visits from family members or friends.
 Telehealth would become an essential option for patients needing ongoing, preventive or other non-emergency care.
 Seemingly overnight, much of the world had to pivot toward a more virtual way of doing business.
 But as sterile and impersonal as technology may seem, it's controlled and fueled by humans with emotions.
 Their work is extremely patient-centered.
 "We're doing this for the patient," Paul explains.
 "When you've got a human being in that bed, what you do, or have the ability to do, directly affects them and their family.
 It's all about taking care of them."
-That patient-centered mindset became even more focused last year with the spread of the novel coronavirus.

-"Being able to give people an opportunity to see their loved one when maybe they wouldn't be able to otherwise, through some type of telecare, that's a difference maker," says Paul.
+That patient-centered mindset became even $more focused \ last \ year \ with \ the \\ spread \ of \ the \ novel \ coronavirus.$ "Being able to give people an opportunity to see their loved one when maybe they wouldn't be able to otherwise, through some type of telecare, that's a difference maker," says Paul.
 "You've now had a direct impact on lives.
 That's what keeps us going, because we've all been there."